-Prefabricated assemblies are factory constructed and electrical equipment wired and tested to minimize on-site labor costs, quality issues, and time.
+Prefabricated assemblies are factory constructed, with electrical equipment wired and tested to minimise on-site labour costs, quality issues and time.

 - Simplified project management

-Prefabricated assemblies can significantly reduce the potential impact of various equipment delivery schedules and multiple construction trades accessing the jobsite.
+Prefabricated assemblies can significantly reduce the potential impact of various equipment delivery schedules and multiple construction trades accessing the worksite.

 - Streamlined power system component integration, commissioning and testing

-With start-up and commissioning test plans are combined with in-depth factory testing, prefabricated electrical assemblies arrive ready to manage all anticipated normal and emergency operating conditions.
+With start-up and commissioning test plans being combined with in-depth factory testing, prefabricated electrical assemblies arrive ready to manage all anticipated normal and emergency operating conditions.

 - Reduced physical footprint

 Each assembly is engineered to use as little space as possible while meeting unique application needs.
-Most solutions can fit on a platform or trailer, making transportation and space requirements manageable.
+Most solutions can fit on a platform or trailer, making transport and space requirements manageable.